Iranildot/centos-repositories-solutions/solution.md

 - copie/cole o seguinte e observe a versão do seu SO.
 Altere se necessário.
 Nesta configuração está a versão 7.9.2009:

 ```
-# CentOS-EOL.repo
-#
-# This is an example config which can be used to deal with EOL RHEL
-# You MUST look to mirroring this locally if you want long term access
-#

 [base]
 name=CentOS-$releasever - Base
 baseurl=http://archive.kernel.org/centos-vault/7.9.2009/os/$basearch/